vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.0/README.md

 - Run the latest version you are able, ideally the latest version available in the version of VCF you run.
 - Use VM Hardware 17 (vmx-17) or newer.
 Version 13 introduced important performance and security improvements for CPU vulnerability mitigations, and version 14 introduced support for vTPM.
 - Take snapshots of virtual machines prior to upgrading, but do not forget to remove the snapshot later.
-- When scheduling virtual hardware compatibility upgrades use the "Only upgrade after normal guest OS shutdown" to help ensure that a compatibility update does not complicate an unplanned incident or HA event.
+- When scheduling virtual hardware compatibility upgrades use the "Only upgrade after normal guest OS shutdown" option to help ensure that a compatibility update does not complicate an unplanned incident or HA event.

 ## Use Your Head!